Remarkable Women: Shannon Knebusch

-AMARILLO, Texas (KAMR/KCIT) — Mother of five Shannon Knebush’s schedule has been full for the past almost 25 years.
+AMARILLO, Texas (KAMR/KCIT) — Mother of five Shannon Knebusch’s schedule has been full for the past almost 25 years.

 Shannon’s strength is one of the things that led Levi to nominate her as a remarkable woman.